 This project is a significant undertaking, both technically and in the volume of work to be carried out.

-Time has been spend engaging with and visiting other heritage railways, visitor centres and S&T practitioners to explore best practice and to validate our thoughts and plans.
+Time has been spent engaging with and visiting other heritage railways, visitor centres and S&T practitioners to explore best practice and to validate our thoughts and plans.

 Our team of S&T volunteers have been working hard on many tasks to progress with this project: